rolex20/TelemetryVibShaker/PerformanceMonitor/Readme.md

 ![image](https://github.com/rolex20/TelemetryVibShaker/assets/62082564/c4fab194-d1ff-4aa3-b43a-ae6b8de9f2fb)

+CPU 4, 8 and 10 are the best cores in my particular case.
+While gaming in Balanced mode, I can see how Windows, most of the time, tries to run the game threads on those cores.
+When in High Peformance mode, the thread assignment is distributed more equally between all cores even HT but almost nothing to the Efficiency cores.
+This made me create a script to have background programs to run exclusively from the Efficiency cores: ASUS Armoury Crate*, Corsair iCue*, Windows Search, ASUS GPU Tweak III, my Performance Monitor, my Fanatec Monitor, and many other items, otherwise Windows might run them on the Performance cores which I want dedicated exclusively to the game.

+Bad news is that now DCS World uses all Efficiency cores to read disk files but with this program, I was able to see how much load I was transferring to the Efficiency cores.

 It includes a light web server on port 8080 to move the program to a different location in the screen.
 I use this from my smartphone when I am in VR and it is difficult to move the program when the resolution change in my second monitor.